New examples of writing discussions, between Ruth and Naomi, and also between Ruth and Boaz.

 Motive: finishing of the writing discussion

 When Ruth got to work again after lunch, Boaz gave instructions to his workers, to be good for Ruth.
 This was certainly taken down by Boaz’s secretary (v.
-15-16).
+15-16), so that all could see that it was serious.

 Ruth Reported to Naomi What Had Happened

 When Ruth came home, she had a lot to tell to Naomi.
 The full conversation has been preserved (v.
 19-22).
-It has all appearances that this was a personal conversation, whispered and (therefore) written on a tablet.
-Probably they lived in a woman house of Bethlehem, and did not want everybody to know what had happened that day.
+It has all appearances that this was a personal conversation, whispered and (therefore) sustained with writing on a tablet.
+Probably they lived in a women house of Bethlehem, and did not want everybody to know what had happened that day.
 It would only give gossip.

 Documentation: writing discussion